• Kracker Archive

 REASON FOR LOSS:

-Sgt.
-Terry John Sugrue.
-Humboldt Cemetery.
-(Municipal).
-Soldiers' Plot.
-Row 2.
-Grave 8.
-Born on the 30th of September 1920 in Greytown.
-A labourer for Fred Gray in Greytown.
-Enlisted at Levin as a pilot under training on the 28th of September 1941.
-With No. 3 Elementary Flying Training School on the 08th November 1941.
+(1) Terry John Sugrue was a labourer for Fred Gray in Greytown.
+He enlisted in the RNZAF at Levin as a pilot under training on the 28th of September 1941.
+With No. 3 Elementary Flying Training School on the 8th November 1941.
 Embarked for Canada on the 28th of December 1941.
 13 Service Flying Training School 23rd January 1942.
-Pilot badge awarded on the 08th May 1942 and promoted to sergeant.
+Pilot’s Wings awarded on the 8th May 1942 and promoted to Sergeant.
 With 5 Bombing and Gunnery School as staff pilot on the 27th May 1942.
 A total of 669 flying hours logged.

-Sgt.
-Raymond Charles Chappell.
-Humboldt Cemetery.
-(Municipal).
-Soldiers' Plot.
-Row 2.
-Grave 7.
-Born on the 13th April 1919 in Auckland.
-A printer for NZ Cutters Academy. enlisted at Levin as a pilot under training on the 07th September 1941.
+(4) Raymond Charles Chappell printer for NZ Cutters Academy. enlisted at Levin as a pilot under training on the 7th September 1941.
 With No. 3 Elementary Flying Training School on the 18th October 1941.
 Embarked for Canada on the 28th of December 1941.
-13 Service Flying Training School 24th January 1942.
-Pilot badge awarded on the 08th May 1942 and promoted to sergeant.
+No. 13 Service Flying Training School 24th January 1942.
+Pilot’s wings awarded on the 8th May 1942 and promoted to Sergeant.
 With 5 Bombing and Gunnery School as staff pilot on the 18th May 1942.

 At the going down of the sun, and in the morning we will remember